teagist/C-Data-Structures/README.md

 the fully working nature of the structure, and finally some semi real world simulated issue that the data structure can be used in.

 ## Patch/Update Log
-Linked List; 10/17/2024: Added functionality to Linked List,
+Linked List; 10/17/2024:
+ * Added functionality to Linked List.
-                         Updated the driver with better menu,
+ * Updated the driver with better menu.
-                         Updated comments, spacing, and format per standard.
+ * Updated comments, spacing, and format per standard.